MattLewin/NumericPicker/README.md

 This repo contains an example project demonstrating how to use the `NumericPicker` control from Interface Builder and from code.

-To run the example project, clone the repo, and run `pod install` from the `Example` directory, and then open `NumericPicker.xcworkspace`.
+To run the example project, clone the repo, open `NumericPicker.xcodeproj` and run the `NumericPicker-Example` scheme

-*Note: The example assumes you are using Cocoapods.
-Please create an issue if you would like something else.
-(Or do it yourself, and submit a pull request.* :smiley:*)*

 ## Installation